Signed in as:

 4. One spelling can represent multiple sounds.

-The Structured Linguistic Literacy approach is known for its efficacy and clarity, making it especially effective for learners with Dyslexia or other reading difficulties.
-By focusing on the logic of the sound-to-symbol system, it helps reduce cognitive overload - a common barrier for students with low working memory or attention challenges.
-Instead of overwhelming students with long lists of rules and exceptions, It builds metalinguistic awareness and empowers learners to decode and encode words independently.
-It's structured yet flexible design allows students to make accelerated and efficient progress in both reading, spelling, and writing.
+The Structured Linguistic Literacy approach is known for its efficacy and clarity, making it particularly effective for learners with Dyslexia or other reading difficulties.
+By focusing on the logic of the sound-to-symbol system, it helps reduce cognitive overload, a common barrier for students with low working memory or attention challenges.
+Rather than overwhelming students with long lists of rules and exceptions, it builds metalinguistic awareness and empowers learners to decode and encode words independently.
+Its structured yet flexible design allows students to make accelerated progress in reading, spelling, and writing.

 1. What is Speech to Print?